kmpoltorak/twilioapi-send-sms/README.md

 # Overview
 This script is created for sending SMS notification to a list of mobile phone numbers.
-Before sending the email script will verify if the nymber is correct.
+Before sending the SMS script will verify if the number is correct.

 # Prerequirements
 * Twilio demo or normal account